-They came out into the clearing.
+They came out of the forest onto the shore.
 The beach was a narrow strip of sand; there was barely more than ten feet from the forest to the water's edge.

-Green set the duffel bag down and unzipped it, then began pulling out various objects.
+Green unzipped the duffel bag and took out two halogen lanterns, which he lit and handed to Kim and Camiso.
+Then he began pulling other objects from the duffel.
 One of these was a long, slender tube.
-He unscrewed the lid and tilted it; a long harpoon gun slid out into his hand.
+He unscrewed the lid and tilted it; a harpoon gun slid out into his hand.

 "Not right now," said Abe.
 He was stripping off his disguise, carefully folding the jacket and putting it down on the sand, then placing the fake beard, glasses and hat on top of it.
 "Maybe later, if it turns out we need to do some hunting.
 But I don't imagine our killer spends much time underwater."

-He had been looking forward to a swim in the lake, but now he found that the water wasn't nearly as clean as he'd hoped.
-And yet, judging from the way the water tasted, it wasn't polluted like many North American lakes; there was a different kind of uncleanliness here, something in the essence of the lake and the water itself.
+He'd been looking forward to a swim, but the water wasn't nearly as clean as he'd hoped.
+And yet, judging from the way it tasted, it wasn't that polluted.
+There was a different kind of uncleanliness here.

-Abe watched as an ugly brown fish swam past him, its tail wriggling frantically to build momentum in the murky water.
-Leaves and other matter lay decaying at the lake bottom, and Abe thought he saw some long gray objects that might have been bones.
-He didn't stop to look closer.
+Abe watched as an ugly brown fish swam past him, its tail wriggling frantically to build momentum.
+Leaves and other matter lay decaying on the bottom, and Abe thought he saw some long gray objects that could have been bones.

-A few powerful strokes brought him closer to the bottom.
-He let himself float forward, his eyes wide, their nictitating membranes having clicked into place to protect them from any impurities in the water.
+A few powerful strokes brought him closer.
+He let himself float forward, his eyes wide, their nictitating membranes having clicked into place to protect them from impurities in the water.

-He peered at his hand; a tiny thread of blood was seeping from his finger into the water.
-Looking down, he saw something glint in the dim light.
-He reached down and brushed away some of the sand, moving along until his hands closed on what felt like a wooden handle.
-He pulled and the object came out of the dirt.
+A thread of blood seeped from his finger.
+He reached down and carefully patted the sand with his webbed hands until he found what felt like a wooden handle.
+He grabbed it and the object came out of the dirt.

 It was a machete.

 "I don't like the idea myself," Leah told Kate.
 "It's not like we're talking about the Jack the Ripper murders a century ago.
 A lot of the victims' families still live here in Crystal Lake.
+And people are still dying!
 Sure, the camping business has dried up because of it all, and we've got to find a new way to make money, but celebrating Jason Voorhees or his awful mother isn't the way to do it."

 So what happened?
 Kate wondered.
 Where did the lake come from?
 She had a hunch that whatever the answer was, it was important.

-The other interesting thing in Christy's book-one that, apparently, no one else had noticed-was the particularly bloody history of Crystal Lake.
-There had been a terrible battle in Bladell during the Pequot War in 1637, when a hundred settlers and their Mohegan allies had killed nearly three hundred Pequots.
+The other interesting thing in Christy's book was the particularly bloody history of Crystal Lake.
+There had been a battle in Bladell during the Pequot War in 1637, when a hundred settlers and their Mohegan allies had killed nearly three hundred Pequots.
 After that, there were several long stretches of relative peace punctuated by abrupt outbreaks of violence.

 In 1683, a settler named Jared Hawkins had killed his wife, children, mother-in-law, and brother, then gone into the town square with the bloody axe and attacked anyone he saw until he was shot by the town constable.
 For years afterward, whenever someone died under mysterious circumstances, it was said that Jared Hawkins had done the deed, his murderous spirit haunting the town which by then had been renamed Crystal Lake.

-But mob lynchings of that sort were rare.
-Usually, one person went crazy and began killing people until he (or occasionally she) was put down.
-Even Christy, writing more than a decade before Pamela Voorhees's killing spree, noticed the odd pattern of psychopathy in Crystal Lake.
+Even Christy, writing more than a decade before Pamela Voorhees's killing spree, noticed the odd history of violence in Crystal Lake.

-Around six o'clock, Kate set Christy's book aside and began skimming the other books, looking particularly for references between the founding of the town in 1622 and the appearance of the name "Crystal Lake" in the 1840s.
-Whatever was responsible for these killings, she suspected, had its origins in Crystal Lake itself.
+Around six o'clock, Kate set Christy's book aside and began skimming the other books, looking for records between the founding of the town in 1622 and the appearance of the name "Crystal Lake" in the 1840s.
+Whatever was responsible for these killings, she suspected, had its origins in Crystal Lake's own history.

-But, she realized, there was a larger question as well.
-She had already begun to theorize that there might be some sort of murderous spirit living in the town, occasionally possessing someone and causing them to go berserk.
+She was beginning to suspect Green might be right - there might be some sort of murderous spirit living in the town, possessing people and causing them to go berserk.
 But once those people were dead, they were dead.
-Despite the rumors, Jared Hawkins was never actually seen after he was shot.
+Despite the rumors, Jared Hawkins was never actually seen again after he was shot.

-But if the witness reports were to be believed, Jason Voorhees had returned from the dead time and again.
-Why?
-More importantly, how?
+If the witness reports were to be believed, Jason Voorhees had returned from the dead time and again.
+Why him?
+And more importantly, how?

 Then he remembered what it had been like when he'd gone down to Crystal Lake in May '88.
-The FBI agents investigating the case had been aloof, arrogant, and in some cases contemptuous of Hellboy.
-Sure, none of the would say anything to his face - he was seven feet tall, after all - but they'd stonewalled any attempt he made at investigation.
-He'd ended up in a shouting match with the agent in charge, who'd promptly ordered him off the case.
-Hellboy had left gladly, though his pride had been hurt.
+The FBI agents investigating the case had been arrogant and some had been flat-out racist toward Hellboy.
+Sure, none of them would say anything to his face - he was seven feet tall, after all - but they'd stonewalled any attempt he'd made at an investigation.

 The tape squealed as it finished rewinding.
 Hellboy got up, ejected the tape, and slid it back into its spot in the media center.
-As he did so, he noticed the brand-new, unopened copy of Indiana Jones and the Last Crusade Liz had given him last Christmas.
+Then he noticed the brand-new, unopened copy of Indiana Jones and the Last Crusade Liz had given him last Christmas.